bennerhq/cclock/README.md

 ## yaml configuration file

 The `cclock` tool uses a `.yaml` configuration file to customize the appearance of the clock.
-Below is an example configuration file:
+Below is the default configuration file:

 ```yaml
 # ---------------------------------------------------------------------------